Digital Studio: Evening | Transforming Art History

 Overview

-Each Digital Studio session makes use of the School's multi-camera digital studio to create drawing-from-observation opportunities that are only possible online.
+Each Digital Studio class makes use of the School's multi-camera set-up to create drawing-from-observation opportunities that are only possible online.
 Tutors offer guidance throughout to help students approach different poses and get the most out of each session.

 Please note: online models will not pose nude.
 Models in this series will be semi-clothed.